JohnVinyard/JohnVinyard/README.md

 - [Sponsor Me](#sponsor-me)

 My current area of research is in sparse, interpretable and easy-to-manipulate models of audio (especially music).
 My ambitous goal is to define and build an audio codec that is sparse, compressive, perceptually lossless, and directly manipulatable.
-In this nascent codec, some types of musical composition might take directly in the codec space, rather than in a DAW, or other specialized tool.
+In this nascent codec, some types of musical composition might take place directly in the codec space, rather than in a DAW or other specialized tool.
 My ideal is that this codec will be:

 - sparse and event based, enumerating conceptually-distinct events and their times of occurrence
 - sample-rate independent, not rasterized, and not dependent on block-coding of fixed-size frames, with audio generated using something akin to neural operators, NERF, or SIREN-type models